Stewart McNab, Barrister

 This section includes the following topics:

-- An example of a will
+- Arrangement of a funeral

 A PDF of this chapter from The Law Handbook 2017 can be purchased for only $5.50.
 To purchase, visit the Fitzroy Legal Service online store.